 What to do:

 This pirate display was made with old and new material.
 The top part images were used in a previous year and stored in our display files.
 The bottom images are new and copied from our own pirate books.
-The gold coloured background was from a previous display (see: Olympic medal winners) but I changed the borders which changed the look totally and made it match with the pirate image colours.
+The gold coloured background was used in a previous display but I changed the borders which changed the look and made it match with the pirate images.

 I made new signs to encourage the students to read the books on the display stand.
-To match them with the images above and to give them that ancient adventurous look of secret papers found in an old chest, I burned the curling edges.
+To match them with the images on the board and to give them that ancient adventurous look of secret papers found in an old chest, I burned the edges till they curled up.
+That made them very rustic and authentic.